Date: 10 June 2018. Proper

 especially when a favorite author has a bunch of books on sale...

-Well, suffice it to say if you have stock in Harlequin's
+Well, suffice it to say if you have stock in Harlequin

-Betty Neels books found on Amazon, you're getting rich!
+A Winter Love Story by Betty Neels found on Amazon, you are getting rich!

 Back to my